lucasteng123/advent-of-code-2023/src/design/day5.md

 The seed inputs are not individual seeds, they are ranges of seeds.
 These are going to be MASSIVE

-My first try at this is going to be the CPU GO BRR method, then I will try and do some optimization
+My first try at this is going to be the CPU GO BRR method, then I will try and do some optimization.
+Cpu go BRR method worked, improved significantly through the power of ✨ worker threads ✨.

+first thing I want to try is to see if there is overlap in the seed numbers, so we aren't checking the same paths over and over again

+Second thing, the outputs are generally sequential, until you get to the next threshold.
+We can use this to our advantage, skipping large amounts of numbers by also returning what the next threshold seed number would be for each group.